Tejasvini810/Tejasvini810/README.md

 ## Writing

-- 🖊 Interested in writing scripts, screeplay scripts, essay and short stories.
+- 🖊 Interested in writing scripts, screenplay scripts, essay and short stories.

 ### Education
 - 🌱 I'm currently persuing B.Tech first year in Motital Nehru National Institute of Technology and my branch is Computer Science and Engineering.